aws/aws-cdk/packages/aws-cdk-lib/aws-ses/README.md

 ```

 If you want to configure the Virtual Deliverablity Manager for the specified configuration set, use `vdmOptions` in the `ConfigurationSet` construct.
+For more information, see [Virtual Deliverability Manager for Amazon SES](https://docs.aws.amazon.com/ses/latest/dg/vdm.html).

 This configuration level settings override the account level settings.